 Need help on the grilling front?
 Check out Barbecues & Grilling Expert Derrick Riches' helpful step-by-step instructions for achieving steak perfection.

 - 3 cloves garlic (peeled, smashed, and finely chopped)

 - 3-4 rib eye steaks (or other favorite cut)

-- Preheat the grill.
-When it is very hot, barbecue the steaks to the desired degree of doneness.
-Serve immediately.
+- When grill is very hot, barbecue the steaks to the desired degree of doneness.